Low Tatras

 The Low Tatras main ridge (part 2)

-Part 1 (hiking from Telgárt to Chopok, Kráľovohoľské Tatry) is available here.
+Link to Part 1 (hiking from Telgárt to Chopok, Kráľovohoľské Tatry).

 Nízke Tatry (Low Tatras) – Ďumbierske Tatry

-This spring I was able to complete the Low Tatras main ridge tour, namely the part between the town of Donovaly and Chopok, a mountain boasting a height of 2024 meters hence making it the third highest peak in the Low Tatras mountain range.
+This spring I completed the Low Tatras main ridge tour, namely the part between the town of Donovaly and Chopok, a mountain boasting a height of 2024 meters hence making it the third highest peak in the Low Tatras mountain range (the highest is Ďumbier with 2043 meters).

 dark-red cabin pictograms: you can get food and beverages here

-The first section between Donovaly1 and Útulňa pod sedlom Ďurkovej, an inviting cottage (útulňa means something like “cozy hut” in Slovak) on 1623 meters where one can spend the night and get food and beverages all together for less than twenty Euros, takes about ten strenuous hours through a beautiful but otherwise rather barren-looking landscape.
+The entire first section between Donovaly1 and Útulňa2 pod sedlom Ďurkovej, an inviting cottage on 1623 meters where one can spend the night and get food and beverages all together for less than twenty Euros, takes about ten strenuous hours through a beautiful but otherwise rather barren-looking landscape (in general, everything is well marked and the pathes are easy to follow).

 This cottage turned out to be a great place for socializing: almost everyone was joining to drink beer, wodka and to sing Slovak folk songs until the early morning hours, to the annoyance of a few hikers who actually wanted to sleep.
 At sunrise, after I’d gotten only about two hours of sleep and a terrible hangover, I felt like a corpse and did not think I can possibly hike any further soon; and yet, after just one hour on the trail I found that I was perfectly well.

-As to water sources, unfortunately these are rare (or non-existing) on the entire main ridge, so I advise carrying enough water especially on a hot summer day.
+As to water sources, unfortunately these are rare (or non-existing) on the whole main ridge, so I advise carrying enough water especially on a hot summer day.
 Near Kečka and at Hiadeľské sedlo there exist shelters with sources nearby, the latter offering merely a bare roofed space where one can sleep in his own sleeping bag.
-In general, everything is easy to find and well marked, so getting lost requires a great deal of oscitancy.
+You see, it is easily possible to split the long first hiking day in smaller portions when sleeping in those shelters.

 From Chopok, one can proceed to Chata generála Milana Rastislava Štefánika (see part 1), or descend to Demänovská Dolina in about two hours like I did this time (and from there take the bus to Liptovský Mikuláš).